 In a 2001 survey of golf professionals in San Diego County by GolfIndustryOnLine.com, Pala Mesa Resort was rated the no. 5 public golf course in the county.

 Courses throughout San Diego County were evaluated by the golf professionals on the basis of 12 different criteria including practice facilities, amenities, course condition, pro shop, on-course service, tee time availability, playability, aesthetics, ease of access, value and intangibles (such as staff and management attitudes).

-Pala Mesa Resort's 18-hole course moved up in the rankings from No. 8 in 2000.
-Others ranked include Four Seasons Resort Aviara, Meadows Del Mar Golf Club, Maderas Country Club, Barona Creek Golf Club, Coronado Golf Club, Riverwalk Golf Course, Carlton Oaks Country Club, Torrey Pines North Golf Course and Cross Creek Golf Club.
+Pala Mesa Resort's 18-hole course moved up in the rankings from no. 8 in 2000.
+Others ranked include Four Seasons Resort Aviara, Maderas Golf Club, Barona Creek Golf Club, Coronado Golf Club, Riverwalk Golf Course, Carlton Oaks Country Club, Torrey Pines North Golf Course and Cross Creek Golf Club.

 Pala Mesa has countless other activities including pool, spa, fitness center, jogging trails, tennis and more.

 The resort features 133 guestrooms and suites.
 Clustered in two-story California Ranch style buildings overlooking the golf course or scenic foothills, each provides a host of amenities including a large, convenient work desk, two telephones with data ports, coffee maker, hairdryer, iron/ironing board and mini refrigerator.
 The Executive King rooms feature a wet bar and private terrace.

 Directions: From central-eastern Los Angeles communities and the San Fernando Valley Take I-15 south and get off at the Mission Road-Fallbrook exit.
 Proceed to stop sign and turn left on Old Highway 395.
 Continue for two miles and Pala Mesa will be on the right.